gtk-rs/gtk4-rs/book/README.md

 # The GTK-Rust Book

-At the moment it is deployed [here](https://hofer-julian.pages.gitlab.gnome.org/gtk-rs-book)
+At the moment, it is deployed [here](https://hofer-julian.pages.gitlab.gnome.org/gtk-rs-book).

+## Build instructions

 1. Install mdbook